NASCAR on TNT Sports: 2001–2006

 It was generally understood that anytime a major news story needed to be covered by NBC its NASCAR coverage would be switched over to TNT.
-This occurred only once: the October 7, 2001 race at Lowe's Motor Speedway was interrupted during the prerace show when President George W. Bush announced the beginning of Operation Enduring Freedom in response to the September 11, 2001 attacks.
+This occurred only once: the 2001 UAW-GM Quality 500 at Lowe's Motor Speedway was interrupted during the prerace show when President George W. Bush announced the beginning of Operation Enduring Freedom in response to the September 11, 2001 attacks.
 NBC covered the news until 25 laps to go (simulcast with TNT), and the entire race was shown on TNT.

 TNT also would broadcast any NBC-scheduled races that were postponed by rain until the following day, much like FX would do for Fox during this contract (this is no longer applicable as Fox airs rain-delayed races the following day, since Fox has no daytime programming, unlike ABC, CBS and NBC).

 The TNT–NBC partnership broke off when NBC chose not to bid for the NASCAR contract when it expired in 2006.